chouseknecht/ansible-role-pgclone/README.md

 pgclone
 =======

-Use pgclone to clone a PostgreSQL cluster from a remote host.
-Optionally create a recovery.conf and put the clone in standby mode.
+Clone a PostgreSQL cluster from a remote host.
+Optionally creates a recovery.conf and puts the clone in standby mode.

 Requirements
 ------------

-Requires a running PostgreSQL cluster and assumes PostgreSQL is installed on the target host.
+Requires a running PostgreSQL cluster, and assumes PostgreSQL was previously installed on the target host.

 Role Variables
 --------------

+pgbase_output_dir: /var/lib/pgsql/data
-pgbase_output_dir - Directory to wite the output to.
+> Directory to wite the output to.
 Existing contents will be destroyed.

-pgbase_service_name - Name of the systemd postgresql service, typically "postgresql".

-pgbase_create_recover_file - True, if recovery.conf should be created.
+pgbase_create_recovery_file: yes
+> Indicate whether or not to create recovery.conf file.

+pgbase_standby_mode: off
-pgbase_standby_mode - Set to 'on', if the clone will be started as a standby.
+> Set to 'on', if the clone will be started as a standby.

+pgbase_connect_host: ''
-pgbase_connect_host - Name or IP address the primary database host.
+> Name or IP address the primary database host.

+pgbase_connect_port: 5432
-pgbase_connect_port - Connection port on the primary database host.
+> Connection port on the remote or masterdatabase host.

+pgbase_connect_user: ''
-pgbase_connect_user - PostgreSQL username to use when connecting to the primary database.
+> Username to use when connecting to the remote or master database.

+pgbase_connect_pass: ''
-pgbase_connect_pass - Password for connecting to the primary database.
+> Password for connecting to the remote or master database.

-pgbase_trigger_file - Path of trigger file used to end recover in standby mode.
+pgbase_trigger_file: /tmp/trigger
+> Sets the trigger_file path in recovery.conf.
+When a trigger file is detected, the secondary database exits standby mode, and switches to normal operation.

+pgbase_backup_dir: /tmp
-pgbase_backup_dir - Path where backup files will be kept.
+> Path where backup files will be placed.

+pgbase_save_files: []
-pgbase_save_files - Array of files to backup prior to starting the backup process.
+> List of files to backup before starting the backup process and removing pgbase_output_dir.

 Dependencies